jaepass/commercejs-react-functional/README.md

 ### 2. Create a Commerce.js instance

 The Commerce.js SDK comes packed with all the frontend oriented functionality to get a customer-facing web-store up and running.
-In order to use the SDK, we are going to import the module in a folder called `lib` so that we can have access to our Commerce object instance throughout our application.
+To use the SDK, import the module in a folder called `lib` so you have access to the Commerce object instance throughout your application.

-Let's go ahead and do that right now!
-In your `src` directory, we'll create a new folder called `lib`, create a file `commerce.js` and copy and paste the below code in it.
+Go ahead and do that right now!
+In your `src` directory, create a new folder called `lib`, create a file `commerce.js` and copy and paste the below code in it.
 A lib folder in a project typically stores files that abstracts functions or some form of data.